NIRMALAKOSHIGA/NIRMALAKOSHIGA/README.md

 ### Hi there 👋 I'm Nirmala Koshiga

-I'm an aspiring data scientist who wishes to solve problems in the world by means of data
+I'm an aspiring data analyst who wishes to solve problems in the world by means of data